BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 # Create Office Add-in
-The steps below walk you through all the setup of the environment needed to run Banana Office Add-ins.
+The steps below walk you through all the setup of the environment required to run Banana Office Add-ins.

 ## Prerequisite
 Applies to: Microsoft Office Excel 2016

 ## Install a local web server
 To run properly all the Banana Office Add-ins it is highly recommended to install a local web server and deploy all the add-ins files into it.